 No one likes the thought of them, but the fact is that fleas are a big problem in cats.
 Causing irritation and even allergies, they are actually the most common cause of skin complaints.
 And they can affect you too!

-Let’s take a look at the warning signs, as well as what you can do both to treat a flea problem and prevent it in the first place.
+Let’s take a look at the warning signs, as well as what you can do both to treat a flea problem, and to prevent one in the first place.

 Signs that your cat might have fleas